The Most Foreign City in China

 Hello, I'm Dioni.

-My grandfather left China a hundred years ago from Guangdong.
+I'm a foreigner who came to study Chinese for seven months, and ended up still being here two and a half years later.
+My grandfather left China a hundred years ago from Guangdong province.
 Countries, continents, and generations later, life trajectory brought me to Kunming.

+Along the way, I found my people here.
+Some are locals who have never left.
+Others are outsiders, like me, who slowly became insiders.
 In Kunming, there's a term: 家乡宝 (jiāxiāngbǎo)—'hometown baby.'
 It describes people who never leave.
 Because, why would you?
 Somehow, that became us too.
 Let us show you why.

 (~¥150 RMB)